odCat/gtypist_lessons/programming_quotes.typ

 *:SCRIPT_23
 I:[23] Larry Wall
-S:A Perl program is correct if it gets the job done before your boss fire you.
+S:A Perl program is correct if it gets the job done before your boss fires you.

 *:SCRIPT_24
 I:[24] Brian Hook, about Perl